rugitter/PIoT01-TempMonitor/README.md

 chmod +x 06_pycurlBullet.py

 ### Instructions to stop the show_ip.py:
+Use: ps -ef | grep python
+And then kill <pid> to stop this script.

 If you don’t want the script to run on boot anymore you can

 • Just remove its execution permission: chmod -x show_ip.py
 • Rename or remove the file
 • Comment out or delete the line in /etc/rc.local that starts the script

 ## Use Bluetooth module